Walking Through Lavender Fields

 Vegan Walnut Roll (veganska potica)

-Potica is a walnut roll and a traditional Slovenian dish that is prepared on many holidays.
-When I was growing up I never tried making my own potica but I remember the taste from different occasions.
-The potica I ate was always made in a bread baking dish.
-Only recently as I was experimenting with this recipe I tried making it in a bundt baking dish.
-I came to like the bundt version better.
+This vegan walnut roll just might become your new favourite vegan dessert.
+The taste is exquisite, delightful and heavenly aromatic.
+Potica is a walnut roll and a traditional Slovenian dish prepared for many holidays.
+When I was growing up, I never tried making my own potica, but I remember its taste from various occasions.
+The potica I had was always made in a bread baking dish.
+Only recently, while experimenting with this recipe, did I try making it in a bundt baking dish – and I came to prefer the bundt version.

 My husband and I created this vegan take on potica together.
-We didn’t get it right the first time but we love the end result.
-It really tastes amazing.
-We tried many different nut fillings for potica, from classic walnut to macadamia, pistachio, cashew, almond, pecan and peanut.
-Let’s just say that in a period of about a month we ate a lot of potica. 🙂 After all these experiments we still like the classic walnut one the best but the macadamia and pistachio ones were also amazing and wonderfully surprising in taste.
+We didn’t get it right the first time, but we love the end result – it really tastes amazing.
+We tried many different nut fillings for potica, from classic walnut to macadamia, pistachio, cashew, almond, pecan, and peanut.
+Let’s just say that, over the course of about a month, we ate a lot of potica. 🙂 After all these experiments, we still like the classic walnut the best, but the macadamia and pistachio versions were also amazing and wonderfully surprising in taste.

-This potica is really a perfect dessert for the holidays when you are with people you love.
+This vegan walnut roll is the perfect dessert for the holidays when you’re with the people you love.
 You won’t be able to tell it’s vegan.
-My husband and I got a lot of praise for this recipe from our friends and we also can’t get tired of eating it.
-It’s perfectly aromatic and a dessert that it’s not too sweet.
-The taste of enriched dough and the walnut filling is just wonderful.
+My husband and I received a lot of praise for this recipe from our friends, and we also never get tired of eating it.
+It’s perfectly aromatic and not overly sweet.
+The taste of the enriched dough and walnut filling is simply wonderful.

 I hope you give this recipe a try and maybe experiment with nuts that you haven’t tried in this dish before.